Effective delocalization in the one-dimensional Anderson model with stealthy disorder: Discussion

-Disordered stealthy hyperuniform materials exhibit a unique blend of liquid-like and crystal-like characteristics: they lack Bragg peaks yet prevent the formation of arbitrarily large voids in their microstructure.
-Our results suggest that stealthy disorder can be viewed as an intermediate regime also in the context of localization in the realm of quantum disordered systems, bridging the phenomena observed in ordinary uncorrelated random potentials and more finely tuned correlated structures, such as quasi-periodic potentials or even the absence of potential energy altogether.
-The stealthiness parameter $\chi$ serves as a control knob, allowing for continuous setting of the degree of stealthiness across this spectrum.

-Our findings lend support to the results of Klatt et al.~\cite{klatt2025transparencyversusandersonlocalization}, although they pertain to two different models.
-The absence of single back-scattering for $k<\pi \chi$ and contributions to the localization length proportional to $W^{-2n}$, $n \ge 2$, is analogous to the complete transparency found in Ref.~\cite{klatt2025transparencyversusandersonlocalization} up to third order in the strong contrast expansion.
+Our findings for the Anderson model are reminiscent of recent studies on the propagation of light in a one-dimensional layered medium~\cite{kim_effective_2023,torquato_nonlocal_2021,klatt2025transparencyversusandersonlocalization}.
+The disorder strength $W$ in the Anderson problem is analogous to the dielectric contrast in the two-phase layered medium~\cite{torquato_nonlocal_2021}.
+In the latter case, complete transparency can be shown to occur at least up to third order in the strong dielectric contrast expansion~\cite{kim_effective_2023,torquato_nonlocal_2021} for a finite continuous range of frequencies, which matches the result for the tight-binding Anderson model where contributions to the localization length are zero to $2n$-th order for arbitrarily large finite $n$.
+Moreover, the momentum dependence of the imaginary part of the self-energy in the Anderson problem parallels that of the nonlocal attenuation function in the 1D stealthy two-phase medium~\cite{kim_effective_2023}.

-From a practical perspective, the Anderson model with stealthy disorder could be realized on currently available experimental platforms, such as ultracold atoms in optical lattices or programmable quantum simulators, which provide a high degree of tunability of the onsite potential~\cite{Billy2008,roati2008anderson,Schreiber2015Observation,Smith2016}.

-The role of stealthy disorder in interacting quantum systems and in higher dimensions is an intriguing question that we leave for future work.
+From a practical perspective, the Anderson model with stealthy disorder can be realized on currently available experimental platforms, such as ultracold atoms in optical lattices, waveguide arrays, photonic lattices in photorefractive crystals in the paraxial regime of propagation, or other programmable quantum simulators, which provide a high degree of tunability of the potential~\cite{Billy2008,roati2008anderson, Sc07b, lahini_anderson_2008, Schreiber2015Observation,Smith2016}.
+In addition, stealthy hyperuniformity was recently realized and probed experimentally in a two-dimensional photonic crystal slab platform~\cite{barsukova2025stealthy}.
+We leave the intriguing question of stealthy hyperuniformity in interacting quantum systems for future work.

 \acknowledgments